nrk/lamestnews/README.md

 and [Twig](http://twig.sensiolabs.org) for the web part and [Predis](http://github.com/nrk/predis) to access the Redis datastore.

-While Lamest tries to stick to the original Ruby implementation as much as possible, especially when it comes to the layout of the data stored in Redis and the look and feel of its web interface, some things might differ (one of them is the use of a templating engine).
+While the project tries to stick to the original Ruby implementation as much as possible, especially when it comes to the layout of the data stored in Redis and the look and feel of its web interface, some things might differ (one of them is the use of a templating engine).

-Right now Lamest is a work in progress and the priority so far has been to catch up with Lamer News, so there are still a lot of areas that could be improved and tests are still missing.
+Right now it is a work in progress and the priority so far has been to catch up with Lamer News, so there are still a lot of areas that could be improved and tests are still missing.
 As for performances, they are worse than the original Ruby implementation, even with an opcode cache like APC or XCache, mostly due to the fact that the application is reloaded on each request instead of being long-running,